marisacasillas/chatterlab/content/courses/BBC2023/Casillas-BBC-Winter2023-Syllabus.md

 ### Methods presentations

-Each student is expected to participate in a total of two methods presentations.
+Each student is expected to participate in one methods presentation.
 Methods presentations are group projects.
-Groups will interview a researcher with expertise in the assigned method and then: (1) create a 20-minute pre-recorded mini lecture introducing and giving some demonstration of the assigned research method and (2) elicit and answer questions from the class (~10-15 minutes).
-Group members will also give a short evaluation of their and their peers' contributions to the project.
-Graduate students are expected to take a leadership role in their groups (see the [guidelines](https://marisacasillas.github.io/chatterlab/course-instructions/methods_presentations) for details).
+Each group will interview a researcher with expertise in the assigned method and then: (1) create a 20-minute pre-recorded mini lecture introducing and giving some demonstration of the assigned research method and (2) elicit and answer questions from the class (~10-15 minutes).
+Group members will also give a short evaluation of their and their peers' contributions to the project (see the [guidelines](./course-instructions/methods_presentations.md) for details).

 ----